zh/scaffold-eth/README.md

 # 🏗 Scaffold-BC,Simple DEX with AMM example

-> AMM for a simgle token! 🚀
+> AMM for a single ERC-20 token! 🚀

 🧪 Quickly experiment with Solidity using a frontend that adapts to your smart contract: